xmtp/libxmtp/xmtp_mls/README.md

 ![MLS State Machine](../img/mls-state-machine.png "MLS State Machine")

+For the first version of MLS in XMTP, all members commit their own proposals immediately, and immediately discard any proposals from other members upon receiving them.
+Future versions of XMTP will have more sophisticated logic, such as batching proposals, allowing members to commit proposals from other members, as well as more sophisticated validation logic for which proposals are permitted from which members.

 ### Known missing items from the state machine

 - Key updates
 - Processing incoming welcome messages
+- Tracking group membership at the account/user level
+- Permissioning for adding/removing accounts/users
+- Mechanism for syncing installations under each account/user

 ### Add members to a group

 Simplified high level flow for adding members to a group:

+1. Create a `group_intent` for adding the members
 1. Consume Key Packages for all new members
-1. Create a `group_intent` for adding the members
-1. Sync the state of the group with the network
 1. Convert the intent into concrete commit and welcome messages for the current epoch
+   1. Write the welcome messages to the `post_commit_data` field for later
 1. Publish commit message
 1. Sync the state of the group with the network
 1. If no conflicts: Publish welcome messages to new members.
-   If conflicts: Go back to step 4 and try again
+   If conflicts: Go back to step 2 and try again (reset the intent's state to `TO_SEND` and clear the `publish_data` and `post_commit_data` fields)

 ### Remove members from a group

 Simplified high level flow for removing members from a group:

 1. Create a `group_intent` for removing the members
-1. Sync the state of the group with the network
 1. Convert the intent into concrete commit for the current epoch
 1. Publish commit to the network
 1. Sync the state of the group with the network
 1. If no conflicts: Done.
-   If conflicts: Go back to step 3 and try again
+   If conflicts: Go back to step 2 and try again (reset the intent's state to `TO_SEND` and clear the `publish_data` and `post_commit_data` fields)

 ### Send a message